South Korea and weapons of mass destruction: American nuclear weapons in South Korea

 Yoon Suk-yeol, the incumbent President of South Korea, stated in 2021 that he would ask that the United States redeploy tactical nuclear weapons in South Korea.

+In 2023, South Korea agreed not to develop nuclear weapons in exchange for American deployment of nuclear-armed submarines in South Korea.

+Russian nuclear program proposal

+In 2025, a South Korean declassified document confirmed that Russia offered nuclear programs to repay debt inherited from the Soviet Union.
+In 1992, Russia offered advanced nuclear and plant life-extending technology.
+In 1994, Russia offered 50 t of highly enriched uranium originating from Ukrainian nuclear warheads plus 150 t of low-enriched uranium annually for 10 years.

 Public opinion

 In the late 1990s, a notable minority of South Koreans supported the country's effort to reprocess materials, although only a small number called for the government to obtain nuclear weapons.

 With the escalation of the 2017 North Korea crisis, amid worries that the United States might hesitate to defend South Korea from a North Korean attack for fear of inviting a missile attack against the United States, public opinion turned strongly in favour of a South Korean nuclear arsenal, with polls showing that 60% of South Koreans supported building nuclear weapons.

-In 2023 Poll, found that over 76% of South Koreans support Nuclear weapons.
+In a 2023 poll, over 76% of South Koreans support the indigenous development of nuclear weapons.